 • Practice Tests: Taking practice exams under similar conditions can reduce fear of the unknown and improve confidence.

 • Time Management: Develop good time management skills to ensure you have enough time to study without feeling rushed.
-If your exam is in school, some teachers and professors will help you by advising you how long to spend on each part of the test.
+If your exam is in school, some teachers and professors will help you by advising you how long to spend on each part.

 Healthy Lifestyle for Test-Taking Anxiety